 The ARRL’s new program, Logbook of the World (LOTW) is being used by many hams and if you participate, it identifies valid QSOs that may count for IOTA as well as DXCC.
 IOTA also has an agreement with Clublog to develop a paperless QSL confirmation that allows you to add matching island QSOs to your island database.
 These cost saving programs will not provide a QSL or assist in supporting expeditions but will help expedite acquisition of awards.

 Please review IOTA Checkpoint Information for details on how to get started in the IOTA program.
 It includes details on making an application on your own personal database at http://iota-world.org and how to get your island cards approved by your local Checkpoint.
-That page will also tell you how to obtain the latest IOTA Directory (17th edition) although you can find much of that information at the IOTA website.
 Good luck on finding and working those islands and above all, “have fun”.